Skip to content

 Data Transfer

-The Data Transfer component enables users to transfer files from a chosen source to a chosen target.
+Data Transfer is an orchestration component that enables users to transfer files from a chosen source to a chosen target.

 This component can use a number of common network protocols to transfer data to a variety of sources.
 This component copies, not moves, the target file.
 Setting up this component requires selecting a source type and a target type.
 The component's other properties will change to reflect those choices.